caraya/gulp-starter-2021/src/md-content/locking-blocks-in-the-Full-Site-Editor.md

 1. Administrators
 2. Editors
-3. Anyone who can edit themes
+3. Anyone who can edit themes using the block editor
 4. Authors
 5. Anyone who can log in to the site